-- This measure was reviewed by the SMP.
-The SMP did not have any substantial concerns regarding the scientific acceptability of this measure. - The developer stated that separate reliability testing of data elements was not conducted because NQF guidance does not require separate reliability testing if validity of data elements is empirically tested. - The developer noted that the machine-readable logic was used by each testing site to generate queries within their respective EHR systems.
+- The developer stated that separate reliability testing of data elements was not conducted because NQF guidance does not require separate reliability testing if the validity of data elements is empirically tested. - The developer noted that the machine-readable logic was used by each testing site to generate queries within their respective EHR systems.
 For the data validity testing, the developer compared manually abstracted EHR data against electronically abstracted EHR data for data used in the measure. - The developer assessed and reported data element validity on five characteristics of agreement between the electronically extracted data and manually abstracted data (the gold standard), which included Cohen's kappa, sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV).
-Data element validity testing was conducted with two hospital systems each using a different EHR. - The developer reported Kappa coefficients, which indicate a range of agreement across systems and data element categories, using thresholds described by Landis and Koch (1977).
+Data element validity testing was conducted with two hospital systems each using a different EHR. - The developer reported kappa coefficients, which indicate a range of agreement across systems and data element categories, using thresholds described by Landis and Koch (1977).
 The developers noted that the numerator value agreements are fair for System 1 and substantial for System 2.
-The denominator value for System 1 indicates agreement equal to that expected by chance and the denominator value for System 2 indicates slight agreement.
+The denominator value for System 1 indicates agreement equal to that expected by chance, and the denominator value for System 2 indicates slight agreement.
 Denominator exclusions values are moderate for System 1 and substantial for System 2. - The developer highlighted that in addition to the data analyses, it conducted qualitative interviews.
 The interviews with staff at System 2 indicated a lack of familiarity with the Epic EHR system, to which they recently transitioned, which may have led to accuracy challenges for both the electronic extract as well as the manual abstraction. - For exclusion analysis, the developer examined the frequency of occurrence of exclusions at each system.
-In addition, the developers also assessed the data element validity of individual exclusions for the manually abstracted sample of 111 randomly selected patients using the same five same characteristics of agreement (Cohen's kappa, sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV)).
-The developers reported that the frequency of occurrence for many exclusions is zero at both systems, which suggest that scores will not be substantially impacted by the exclusions.

-• Standing Committee members expressed concern about the Kappa coefficients for the denominator agreement, noting that the coefficients were on the low side.
+In addition, the developers also assessed the data element validity of individual exclusions for the manually abstracted sample of 111 randomly selected patients using the same five same characteristics of agreement (Cohen's kappa, sensitivity, specificity, PPV, and NPV).
+The developers reported that the frequency of occurrence for many exclusions is zero at both systems, which suggest that scores will not be substantially impacted by the exclusions. - Standing Committee members expressed concern about the kappa coefficients for the denominator agreement, noting that the coefficients were fairly low.
 They questioned whether this reflected a failure of the systems or a failure of the measure.
 They reasoned that the low agreement could reflect a system failure to diagnose and capture the relevant patient population.
-Standing Committee members were in agreement that systems need to improve data capture and performance and that all facilities should be able to achieve high performance on the measure.
-The Standing Committee discussed the challenge of implementing electronic clinical quality measures when data quality may not be ideal.
-The Standing Committee agreed that implementing the measures will provide an incentive to improve the data quality and that improvement may not occur in the absence of this incentive.
+Standing Committee members agreed that systems need to improve data capture and performance and that all facilities should be able to achieve high performance on the measure.
+The Standing Committee discussed the challenge of implementing eCQMs when the data quality may not be ideal.
+The Standing Committee agreed that implementing the measures will provide an incentive to improve the data quality but that improvement may not occur in the absence of this incentive.
+The Standing Committee did not raise any further concerns regarding this criterion.